maririn312/resnet_car_model_detection/README.md

 ## Credits

-Car Model Detection was created by  Abhijeet Shankar and Parth Gupta.
+Car Model Detection was created by Amane Marin.
 This project is based on the ResNet50 model implemented in Keras.
 The car dataset used for training and testing the model was local.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.